There are several different types of HD CCTV on the market and they are all subtly different. It's important to make sure you choose the right type.

 This technology is manufactured by a single company in China - Dahua.
 Even within the CVI family, there are compatibility issues, 720P wasn't compatible with 1080P and there are a couple of different generations with later equipment not being fully compatible with previous equipment.

 This is our preferred technology.
 It is fully compatible with standard definition analogue cameras (D1 and 960H resolution), 720P and 1080P are both supported although we only sell the higher resolution 1080P cameras.
 Cable runs can be made in CAT5e or CAT6 cable using video baluns just as you would with standard CCTV.
-As with standard definition CCTV HD-TVI allows long cable runs without the need for repeaters.
-The other great thing about TVI is that unlike HD-CVI which is only available from one comapany HD-TVI was developed by the American company Techpoint and is supplied as an open platform this means it is used by many different manufacturers.
+As with standard definition, CCTV HD-TVI allows long cable runs without the need for repeaters.
+The other great thing about TVI is that unlike HD-CVI which is only available from one company HD-TVI was developed by the American company Techpoint and is supplied as an open platform which means it is used by many different manufacturers.

 Please feel free to call and discuss the various HD options available on the market.